elastic-rock/microg-unofficial-ota-zip/README.md

 4) Voilà.
 You have flashed F-Droid and MicroG on your phone.
 You may now reboot into the system and configure MicroG.
 # Thanks to
 This repo would have not been able without:
-* [MicroG](https://github.com/microg/GmsCore) for making a de-googled experience possible
+* [MicroG](https://github.com/microg/GmsCore) for making a de-googled experience possible.
 * [Lineage for MicroG](https://github.com/lineageos4microg/android_vendor_partner_gms) for their amazing repo that helped me build my OTA zip.

 If you can, please support these projects.